visualizevalue/mint/docs/guide/app/extend.md

-# Extend The Base Application
+# Extending The Base Application